-Most of us have heard that prescription drug abuse has become a wide-spread problem in the United States.
+Prescription drug abuse has become a wide-spread problem in the United States.
 This is a world-wide problem that can only be solved with greater awareness and education about prescription drug misuse.

-Alprazolam (also known by the brand name Xanax) is often prescribed to treat stress, anxiety, panic disorders, and sometimes seizures.
+Alprazolam (also known by the brand name, Xanax) is often prescribed to treat stress, anxiety, panic disorders, and sometimes seizures.
 It is a very well-known and addictive drug.
 Alprazolam is in the benzodiazepine drug family, and like other benzodiazepine drugs (such as Klonopin and Valium), it is often misused and can lead to devastating substance use issues.

 Xanax and Alprazolam Street Names